The data you don’t see is just as important as the data you do.

 We tend to over-appreciate success stories and under-appreciate failures.
 Success stories are easy to find while failures are usually ignored or lost to time.
 Survivorship bias comes up frequently in think-pieces about successful people, businesses, investments, etc. The focus tends to be on the “winners” but rarely on the “losers.”

 While successful people can give advice on what to do, people who failed can give advice on what not to do (which is just as valuable).
 Successful people giving advice is only one part of the data, it’s survivorship bias because we’re only hearing from the ones who “made it” and not the ones who didn’t.
-You hear how Steve Jobs, Mark Zuckerberg, and Bill Gates successfully went from college dropout to billionaires, but there aren’t many stories on the majority of college dropouts who don’t become billionaires.
+You hear how Steve Jobs, Mark Zuckerberg, and Bill Gates successfully went from college dropouts to billionaires, but there aren’t many stories on the majority of college dropouts who don’t become billionaires.

 In the Red